-- (a) As the shoreline retreats due to erosion and sea level rise, incrementally remove shoreline protection devices, rubble that has fallen onto the beach, roadway surfaces, and concrete barriers south of Sloat Boulevard. - (b) Relocate public beach parking and public restrooms to areas that will not be affected by shoreline erosion or sea level rise for the foreseeable future.
-The relocated facilities should not require the construction of shoreline protection devices and should be relocated if they are threatened by coastal hazards in the future. - (c) Close the Great Highway between Sloat and Skyline boulevards and reroute traffic to Sloat and Skyline boulevards. - (d) Import sand to restore the beach and construct dunes.
-Stabilize dunes with vegetation, beach grass straw punch, brushwood fencing, or other non-structural methods. - (e) Extend the coastal trail to Fort Funston and Lake Merced by constructing a multi-use public access pathway along the shoreline from Sloat Boulevard to Skyline Boulevard. - (f) Permit shoreline protection devices if necessary to protect coastal water quality and public health by preventing damage to wastewater and stormwater infrastructure due to shoreline erosion only when less environmentally damaging alternatives are determined to be infeasible. - (g) Maintain service vehicle access necessary for the continued operation and maintenance of existing wastewater and stormwater infrastructure systems.
+- (a) As the shoreline retreats due to erosion and sea level rise, incrementally remove shoreline protection devices, rubble that has fallen onto the beach, roadway surfaces, and concrete barriers south of Sloat Boulevard. - (b) Relocate public beach parking and public restrooms to areas that will not be affected by shoreline erosion or sea level rise for their expected lifespan given current sea level rise projections and mapping.
+The relocated facilities should not require the construction of shoreline protection devices and should be relocated if they are threatened by coastal hazards in the future. - (c) Close the Great Highway between Sloat and Skyline boulevards and make circulation and safety improvements along Sloat and Skyline boulevards to better accommodate bicyclists, pedestrians, and vehicles.

+- (d) Import sand to restore the beach and construct dunes.
+Stabilize dunes with vegetation, beach grass straw punch, brushwood fencing, or other non-structural methods. - (e) Extend the coastal trail to Fort Funston and Lake Merced by constructing a multi-use public access pathway along the shoreline from Sloat Boulevard to Skyline Boulevard. - (f) Permit shoreline protection devices if necessary to protect coastal water quality and public health by preventing damage to existing wastewater and stormwater infrastructure due to shoreline erosion only when less environmentally damaging alternatives are determined to be infeasible. - (g) Maintain service vehicle access necessary for the continued operation and maintenance of existing wastewater and stormwater infrastructure systems.